spheredev/neosphere/README.md

 [![Build Status](https://www.travis-ci.com/fatcerberus/sphere.svg?branch=master)](https://www.travis-ci.com/fatcerberus/sphere)
 [![Release](https://img.shields.io/github/release/fatcerberus/sphere.svg)](https://github.com/fatcerberus/sphere/releases/latest)

-**Sphere** is a lightweight, fully sandboxed, JavaScript-powered game development platform, a complete rewrite of Chad Austin's original *Sphere* engine, written from the ground up in C.  Graphics and audio support are provided by [Allegro 5](http://liballeg.org), and JavaScript support is enabled by [ChakraCore](https://github.com/Microsoft/ChakraCore), the same JavaScript engine that once powered Microsoft Edge.
+**neoSphere** is a lightweight, fully sandboxed, JavaScript-powered game development platform.
+It is a complete rewrite of Chad Austin's original *Sphere* engine, written from the ground up in C.  Graphics and audio support are provided by [Allegro 5](http://liballeg.org), and JavaScript support is enabled by [ChakraCore](https://github.com/Microsoft/ChakraCore), the same JavaScript engine that once powered Microsoft Edge.

 Download
 ========

-The latest official Sphere release at the time of this writing is **Sphere 5.6.3**, released on Sunday, August 15, 2021.
-Sphere releases are provided through GitHub and the latest version can always be found here:
+The current stable neoSphere release at the time of this writing is **neoSphere 5.6.4**, released on Tuesday, November 16, 2021.  neoSphere releases are provided through GitHub and the latest version can always be found
+here:

 * <https://github.com/fatcerberus/sphere/releases>